yasaminrn/Sentiment-Analysis/README.md

 # Pre-processing of text data
-In order to use the data for natural language processing toolkit (NLTK), the necessity text processing is performed in two notebooks: text_process which includes the definition of functions needed for text processing applying_textprocess which includes application of the text_process commands.
+In order to use the data for natural language processing toolkit (NLTK), the necessity text processing is performed in two notebooks: text_process which includes the definition of functions needed for text processing and applying_textprocess which includes application of the text_process commands.
 Thes text process commands are applied to both training data and the new data for sentiment analysis.

 # Sentiment analysis model building and model evaluation